THE MARRIAGE CONTRACT OR CHECKLIST

 by Dr. Lawrence Wilson

-Shacking up is just not as good, not as committed, and can cause unwanted pregnancies, and rape.
-It is also frowned upon by the general society.
+However, shacking up is not as good.
+It is often not as committed, and according to statistics, it more likely to cause unwanted pregnancies and rape.
 This article offers an alternative – the marriage contract.

 PRINCIPLES OF THIS AGREEMENT

-2. The goal is to bring up for discussion, at least, many areas that two in love may forget or skip over.
+3. The goal is to bring up for discussion, at least, many areas that two in love may forget or skip over.
 The idea is to plan your fun and your life together.
-The goal is not to be too legalistic, although sometimes this is important.

 1. DESIRE AND INTENT.
 Our desire for this marriage needs to be clear and completely agreed upon for the best chance of success.